 The sacrifices our veterans and their spouses have endured bring with them certain benefits which should make life easier in their golden years.
 Commonwealth Senior Living and the Hook Law Center have come together to make it easier for veterans and their spouses in obtaining the Veterans Aid and Attendance benefit (up to 4 times faster on average than applying for benefits without support).

 This benefit can extend up to $21,000 per year for a veteran, $25,000 per year for a couple and $13,000 per year for a surviving spouse, depending on the level of care needed.
 Our promise to veterans and their spouses includes the support of Hook Law Center in the filing of this benefit and includes free consultations and preferred pricing for power of attorney, wills, and estate preparation through their office.

 The sacrifices our armed services have made for this country are many, and we felt it our duty to create a commitment to their care in the same light as their commitment to our freedom.
-Our promise to veterans and their spouses offers them a rate lock for life at any of our Commonwealth Senior Living communities.
+Our promise to veterans and their spouses offers them a rate lock for two years at any of our Commonwealth Senior Living communities.
 This means you get peace of mind knowing that the rate on a veteran’s suite will never increase during that time, an offer that only Commonwealth Senior Living can promise.